-Advanced Athletic Training Fellowship
+Advanced Post-Graduate Athletic Training Program

-This unique program offers unprecedented educational opportunities, beyond that of a Master’s degree, to further develop certified athletic trainers into versatile, advanced level clinicians.
-It combines exposure to multidisciplinary settings of clinical practice, laboratory based scientific research and testing, and leadership development training – all set within the nation’s most challenging collegiate athletic and academic environments.
+This unique program offers unprecedented educational opportunities, beyond that of a master’s degree, to further develop certified athletic trainers into versatile, advanced level clinicians.
+It combines exposure to multidisciplinary settings of clinical practice, laboratory based scientific research and testing, together with leadership development training – all set within the nation’s most challenging collegiate athletic and academic environments.

-The goals of this fellowship are:
+The goals of this program are: